 Painting Watercolor Christmas Baubles

 Before I’d knew it I had quite a collection of baubles and felt so much more relaxed.
 It was like meditation my mind had been cleared.
-Initially, I didn’t know what I was going to do with the watercolor baubles.
+Initially, I didn’t know what I was going to do with the watercolour baubles.

 Then I got the idea for the Christmas tree wall art gallery as a fun way to display them.
 I had spotted in my local pound (dollar) store that you could buy packs of 2 postcard-sized photo frames for £1.
 So I knew it was going to be an affordable craft.